aklein13/cp-clip/README.md

 ```

 # TODO
-- Click to paste
-- Click out to close?
 - Some styling
+- Settings to change key binds